 How to Do the Baseball Bat Choke from Top Side Control?

 The top side control is, without a doubt, one of the most dominant positions in the sport of Brazilian jiu-jitsu.
 It offers a plethora of choke submissions, including the baseball choke.
 But how?

-Here are some helpful hints that will set up a baseball choke from the top side control position.
+Here are some helpful hints to set up a baseball choke from the top-side control position.

 Begin by achieving the side control position and locking it in place.
-Then, you should create access to the opponent’s collar, and you must find a method to slide your hand under his arm.
+Then, you should create access to the opponent’s collar and find a way to slide your hand under his arm.

 - To begin, you must insert your thumb into the back of the opponent’s collar while maintaining subtlety in your grips.

 - Your next goal is to figure out how to set up the second grip, which will ultimately be this palm in and thumb out grip, before moving on.

 - Maintain a low center of gravity and complete the choke by processing the appropriate motions.